rookie-luochao/json-schema-editor/README.md

 # JSON-Schema-Editor

-A json-schema-editor collection, support react framework, will support vue3、svelte.<br />
+A json-schema-editor collection, support react、vue framework, will support svelte framework.<br />
 json-schema-editor is a lightweight json editor based on codemirror, providing smart prompts and verification based on json-schema.

 ## List of Contents